The Ever Elusive Search for Security

 The energies of neither the Moon nor of Pluto are not in any way “rational”.

-Part I also discussed that not only did the influence of the Moon’s conjunction to Pluto serve Roman Polanski quite well throughout the hellish years of his childhood, their combined energies had to be tapped into almost immediately following his entrance onto this plane of existence given the absurdly obscene conditions of the world he was born into.
+Part I also discussed that the combined influences of the Moon’s conjunction to Pluto served Roman Polanski quite well throughout the hellish years of his childhood, given the two planets’ energies had to be accessed almost immediately following his birth into a world that was as irrational as it was dangerous at that moment in time.

-The timeline of Roman Polanski’s life was left off in Part I just as the man’s star of potential was about to go into lift off.
-Here it can be theorized that based on the film director’s natal chart, as Polanski’s artistic reputation and sense of fame stratospherically rose, it can be inferred that so too did the man’s ever gnawing, internalized need for emotional security exponentially increase as well.
+The timeline of Roman Polanski’s life was left off in Part I just as the man’s star of potential was about to rocket into lift off.
+Here it can be theorized that based on the film director’s natal chart, as Polanski’s artistic reputation and sense of fame stratospherically rose, it can be inferred that so too did the man’s ever gnawing, internalized need for emotional security increased as well.

-By the end of the 1950’s, Polanski had explored and expounded upon his fascination with drama and acting, especially regarding what he described as his “obsession” for the cinema and film production.
-What started as an experience that left him in a state of wondrous fascination while watching Nazi news reels during his horrific childhood living in the Krakow Ghetto had transformed into a well-suited mode of creative self-expression upon studying theater while performing as a stage actor in the years following the War.
-This in turn would motivate the Leonine artist to further invest his energies towards a career in film when Polanski enrolled in Poland’s most well reputed film school in the city of Lodz, eventually graduating from the National Film School in 1959.
+By the end of the 1950’s, Polanski had explored and expounded upon his fascination with drama and acting, especially regarding what he described as his “obsession” for the cinema and the process of film making.
+What started as an experience that left him in a state of wondrous fascination while watching Nazi news reels during his horrific childhood living in the Krakow Ghetto had transformed into a well-suited mode of creative self-expression upon studying theater while performing as a stage actor in the years following the War in his native Poland.
+This in turn would motivate the Leonine artist to further invest his energies towards a career in film when Polanski enrolled in that country’s most well reputed film school in the city of Lodz, eventually graduating from the National Film School in 1959.

-While still pursuing acting, Polanski began to direct actors in various short films and with nearly every film he directed, the piece was accompanied by a screenplay written either solely by or in close collaboration with Polanski himself.
+While still pursuing acting, Polanski began directing his fellow actors in various short films as well.
+With nearly every film Polanski directed in those early days of his career, the piece was accompanied by a screenplay written either solely by or in close collaboration with Polanski himself.
 This is not surprising when considering the man has an “unaspected duet” between Mercury and Saturn in his natal chart.

 The Visual Director’s Panache for the Written Word: